 - Brown sugar

-STEP ONE: Preheat your oven.
-In a bowl, combine flour, white sugar and egg combining well until it is a fine, coarse powder.
+- STEP ONE: Preheat your oven.
+In a mixing bowl, combine flour, white sugar and egg combining well until it is fine, coarse crumbs..

-STEP THREE: Sprinkle the flour mixture over top the berries and drizzle with melted butter.
+- STEP THREE: Sprinkle the flour mixture over top of the berries and drizzle with melted butter.

 Placing them in a bowl of cold salt water for an hour or two will help kill any bugs or dirt.
 Then rinse them well, picking off any bits of stem or leaves as you go.